Lie with Me (2005 film): Plot

 They finally do go out and begin a real romance.
 She meets his father, who is physically fragile but very funny, teasing her about having sex and making noise in their apartment.
 David cares very tenderly for his father, who is charmingly brusque.
-Leila is still skittish, although she is not intimidated when David's old girlfriend, Victoria (Polly Shannon) confronts her at her job, warning her that David has intimacy issues.
+Leila is still skittish, although she is not intimidated when David's ex-girlfriend, Victoria, confronts her at her job, warning her that David has intimacy issues.
 When they go back to the club again, Leila dances suggestively with a couple of men while watching David's reaction, and he is hurt and angry when they return to his place.
 She brushes off his fears when he confesses that he thinks of nothing but her, that he needs her, but she acts like it is all a game.
 He begs to her to promise that she will not leave him, and she does, but does not believe it herself.

 When David finds his father dead, he turns to Leila for consolation, but she does not know how to comfort him.
 This leads to conflict and ends with him asking her to leave.
-Later, he reconsiders; but he is unable to find Leila again, as he knows nothing about her except her first name.
-Leila finds her sexual world more and more unsatisfying and becomes increasingly frustrated.
-She picks up the shy guy again, but strikes at him in anger when he is unable to follow her peremptory commands, and throws him out of her apartment in disgust.
+He later reconsiders, but he is unable to find Leila again, as he knows nothing about her except her first name.
+Leila finds her sexual experiences more and more unsatisfying and becomes increasingly frustrated.
+She picks up the shy man again, but strikes at him in anger when he is unable to follow her peremptory commands, and throws him out of her apartment in disgust.

 Leila spends time with her parents as they go their separate ways and gets ready for the wedding while the summer is coming to an end.
 As she rides her bicycle to the ceremony, David sees her and follows in his truck.
-He waits outside the synagogue and approaches her as everyone floods out onto the sidewalk following the wedding, and then Rachel (Kristin Lehman) grabs Leila's hand and she calls out to David, to ask if he is coming.
-At the reception David watches Leila dance with an old man, but she runs away again when he approaches her.
+He waits outside the synagogue and approaches her as everyone floods out onto the sidewalk following the wedding, and then Rachel grabs Leila's hand and she calls out to David, to ask if he is coming.
+At the reception, David watches Leila dance with an old man, but she runs away again when he approaches her.
 This time he follows her all the way home, and all the way inside, telling her he will not leave her again.
-They reunite and the film ends with the two engaging in a passionate kiss.
+They reunite and the two engage in a passionate kiss.